I’ve been busy over the cold winter months, but it hasn’t been all painting…

 Thank you to my good friend, the talented Jonathan Price, for all of his help in putting together promotional materials for the exhibition.

 Limited edition prints are now available, produced from 3 of my original tattoo designs.
 Each one is are printed on heavy weight archival paper, signed and numbered from an edition of 10 per image.

-Each print is £50 (approx. $77) plus postage costs.
+Each print is £50 (approx. $75) which includes postage and packing costs.
 Prints are rolled and packed in cardboard tubing, shipping to anywhere in the world.